No top EU officials going to Qatar World Cup

 "Neither president von der Leyen nor commissioner [Mariya] Gabriel [who has the sports and culture portfolio in Brussels] will attend the Qatar World Cup," a Commission spokesperson said.

-Their statement acknowledged Qatar had made some positive reforms, but also went on to needle Doha on labour rights.
+Their statement acknowledged Qatar had made some positive reforms, but went on to needle Doha on labour rights.

 "We continue to encourage the Qatari authorities to improve workers' living conditions, to improve their access to justice, to ensure payment of wages and effective labour inspections," the spokesperson added.